 Simmons delivers a diverse selection of quality songs as well – from the moody, menacing "Within" to the surprisingly sweet, sunny (and in retrospect, somewhat ironic) statement of unity "We Are One" and the acoustic guitar, piano and string aided album-closing "Journey of 1,000 Years."

 The original lineup plays together just once, on the swaggering, Frehley-sung album highlight "Into the Void."
 Criss is naturally given a ballad to sing, "I Finally Found My Way," and all four trade lead vocals on "You Wanted the Best," an extremely catchy song that manages to serve as both a historical account of the reunion and a public group therapy / bitch session.

 Criss was understandably hurt about being largely shut out of the proceedings.
 "Ace and I were both working on songs diligently.
 But then, once again, our hopes were shattered," he explains in his book Makeup to Breakup.
 "They were offering us $850,000 each not to play!"

-Tensions between Criss and the group over money and other issues began to mount on the following tour, ultimately leading him to leave the group following an onstage meltdown on Oct.
+Tensions between Criss and the group over money and other issues began to mount on the following tour, ultimately leading him to leave the group after an onstage meltdown on Oct.
 7 in Charleston, S.C.
 "Paul thought the cheers were for him," he recalled, "until he turned around and saw a huge floor tom-tom coming down at him."
 Criss rejoined the band briefly in late 2002, but by then Frehley was gone for good, and Criss followed suit again in early 2004.

 Eric Singer, who had performed with the group during the mid-'90s, and Thayer took over for Criss and Frehley, performing in the former members' iconic Cat and Spaceman face makeup.
-This Kiss lineup continues to tour, record and invent new kinds of merchandise together, most recently issuing the 2012 album Monster.